alfertev2014/rwrtw/docs/03-DSL.md

 - `el` - HTML element
 - `plh` - placeholder
 - `plhList` - dynamic list of placeholders

-Also, there are util primitives:

 - `fr` - template fragment
-- `lc` - lifecycle hooks

-Every DSL primitive function returns controller factory function with sigrature (place, context) => void.
+Every DSL primitive function returns controller factory function with signature (place, context) => void.
 But a developer could not think about places and lifecycle at all when using these building blocks together.
 Expression composition hides those complex details from developers.

+If we need to do some low-level imperative logic on different phases of component lifecycle, the `lc` primitive function is used to register lifecycle hooks.

+There are the following helpers for convenient building and adjusting of HTML element:

+- `attr` - attribute of HTML element
+- `on` and `ev` - binding of event handler

+These primitive functions allows to add some details to elements.

+If we need access to real DOM nodes produced by DSL, the `ref` primitive functions is used as an escape hatch.

 ### HTML element

 Native HTML elements can be built with `el` factory function.
-It is high-order function which accepts HTML-tag, configuration object with attributes, event listeners, and other handlers which are to be called in rendering phace. `el` returns other function which accepts multiple children.
+It is high-order function which accepts HTML-tag, configuration object with attributes, event listeners, and other handlers which are to be called in rendering phase. `el` returns other function which accepts multiple children.

 These are some examples: